47degrees/typeclasses-in-fp-architecture/src/main/tut/presentation.md

 	list map transformation

 transform(List(1, 2, 4))(x => x * 10)

 ```

 ---

 ## Inmutable data ##

-Once a value is instantitated it can't be mutated in place.
+Once a value is instantiated it can't be mutated in place.
 How can we change it's content then?

 ```tut:silent